bboure/appsync.wtf/workshops/typescript-workshop/index.md

 REST uses verbs to communicate which operation the client wants to perform (e.g. `GET` for reads, and `PUT`, `POST` or `DELETE` for writes).

 GraphQL uses _Queries_ for read operations and _Mutations_ for writes.
-In addition to that, it disposes of _Subscriptions_ for real-time communication.
+In addition to that, it utilizes _Subscriptions_ for real-time communication.

 **Underfetching and Overfetching**